Syntro/SyntroView/README.md

 ### Configuration

-You should have some Syntro camera applications running to provide video to SyntroView.
+You will need some Syntro camera applications running to provide video to Syntro for SyntroView to watch.

 At least one SyntroControl is required to be running on the local network to manage the Syntro cloud.
 SyntroView can act as the SyntroController if you